welbornprod/colr/README.md

 # the call to the methods.
 print(C().b_hex('#000').hex('ff0000', 'Hello there.'))

-# With rgb_mode set, this is these are the same:
+# With rgb_mode set, these are the same:
 print(C().hex('ff0000', 'test', rgb_mode=True))
 print(C().rgb(255, 0, 0, 'test'))
 ```